-Editing reads in-place generally works, though there is some quirk to be aware of.
-Assigning to AlignedRead.seq will invalidate any quality scores in AlignedRead.qual.
+Editing reads in-place generally works, though there is one quirk to be aware of.
+Assigning to AlignedSegment.query\sequence will invalidate any quality scores in AlignedSegment.query\qualities.
 The reason is that samtools manages the memory of the sequence and quality scores together and thus requires them to always be of the same length or 0.